beingaryan/Sign-To-Speech-Conversion/README.md

 <a href="https://www.buymeacoffee.com/beingaryan" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>
 </br>
 ## :innocent: Motivation
-A language interpreter is used by deaf people to seek help for __translating__ their thoughts to normal people.
-There’s a need for a system to __automatically recognize the sign language gestures__, which will lead to the minimization of the gap between deaf people and ordinary people in the society.
-Communication in sign language involves body movements, especially of hand, arms and some facial expressions.  people are not able to decode such gestures. </br></br>
+A language translator is extensively utilized by the mute people for converting and giving shape to their thoughts.
+A system is in urgent need of __recognizing and translating sign language__.  </br></br>
 Lack of efficient gesture detection system designed specifically for the differently abled, motivates us as a team to do something great in this field.
 The proposed work aims at converting such sign gestures into speech that can be understood by normal people.
-The system is trained by convolutional neural networks for the classification of __26 alphabets__ and one extra alphabet for null character.
+The entire model pipeline is developed by CNN architecture for the classification of __26 alphabets__ and one extra alphabet for null character.
 The proposed work has achieved an efficiency of __99.88%__ .